-Comment: This condition has not been met.
-Staff notes that additional information should be provided for street furniture and landscape furnishings in active and passive areas including details and specifications.
+The Planning Board found that this condition has not been met.
+The Planning Board noted that additional information should be provided for street furniture and landscape furnishings in active and passive areas, including details and specifications.
 Additional information should be provided on the revised DSP prior to certificate approval of the plans.